-5 ideas to grow your resume and maximize your summer
+5 ideas to grow your resume this summer

 If you are still shaping your summer plans we have suggestions for how to make the most of your time between semesters.
 Now is not the time to give up, it’s time to get to work with these 5 ideas.

 Lehigh students can take part in short-term, professional, paid work experiences through remote internships or virtual projects.
 Remote work has significant advantages; work from anywhere, short term commitments, and flexibility.
 These opportunities range in work hours and pay.
 We encourage you to consider several remote work options outlined on the Experiential Learning and Project based work tile on Handshake.
 Explore options including projects sponsored by Lehigh alumni on Lehigh Connects or short term project on Paragon One. and UpSKLS.

 Many job boards have positions that are still open, its not too late to complete applications and send off resumes.
 The handshake job board continues to share internship and full time jobs available.
 Additional job boards like indeed.com, idealist.org, and many others offer job opportunities in many industries including remote work options.
 Know what is available to you and tap into it all.
 Your job search should still include a multi-pronged approach that utilizes networking and online tools.

 Focus your attention to industries that are hiring.
 Start by doing your research to understand who is hiring and what positions are in demand.
 Handshake has identified over 500 companies that are hiring students right now and LinkedIn shared an impressive list of companies that were hiring.
 Read the job descriptions to understand what skills are required and consider how you can market your background to demonstrate how your experiences will transfer to these roles.
 Be sure to cater your resume (action verbs, experience order, section headers, etc.) when possible to align your academic projects, experiences and skills to similar language or details that match position descriptions.

 Learn from the Pros